shamim1258/Shamim/Technology/Python/library_pandas.md

 -  It represents multi-dimentional array or table with multiple columns.
 -  Heterogeneous tabular data structure with labeled axes (rows and columns).
 -  Methods Used
+   -  General Summary or Aggregation
+      -  `describe()`
+         -  It returns the statistical summary of the Series and DataFrame i.e. count, mean, max, min aggregated over column with numeric values only.
    -  Data Correlations
       -  `corr()`
          -  This will give output in tabular format with value range from -1 to 1 showing the relationship of columns.